C-Loftus/fgbdump/README.md

 - the map is EPSG:4326 only and I have not implemented projection for the bounding box yet
     - if you would like to see projection support, please open an issue
-- the bounding box may have some visual artifacts which cause it to havemore edges than just a pure rectangle
+- the bounding box may have some visual artifacts which cause it to have extra padding around the border and not be a pure rectangle
 - long metadata values may cause unusual wrap text behavior